About Us

 The BSP may suspend, cancel or refuse to renew an agent licence if the holder:

-However, the BSP has no choice but to cancel the agent licence of a holder who is found guilty of a criminal offense related to the activity that he/she carries on or who is no longer of good moral character.
+However, the BSP has no choice but to cancel the agent licence of a holder who is found guilty of a criminal offense related to the activity that they carry on or who is no longer of good moral character.

 An unfavourable BSP administrative decision can be appealed by applying to Tribunal administratif du Québec.